 Chloë Kline, violist, is CMW’s Education Director.
 She received her Bachelor’s and Master’s degrees in performance from the Shepherd School of Music at Rice University, where she was a student of Martha Katz.
 Other influential teachers include Karen Tuttle, Roberto Diaz, and Richard Young.
 Between 1998 and 2000, Chloë performed across the United States and Europe as a member of the Lipatti String Quartet.
 In 2006, she performed solo and chamber works across Palestine as part of the Al Khamandjati Festival.
 Chloe received her Master’s degree in Arts in Education from Harvard University’s Graduate School of Education in 2005, and joined CMW the following year as a member of the Fellowship Program’s pilot class.

 Laura Cetilia, cello (2006-2008)

-Laura Cetilia, Cello, is co-director of the CMW Media Lab and a resident musician teaching cello.
-She curates the Ars Subtilior concert series which focuses on subtlety in experimental music.
-Outside of CMW, she performs avant garde music in her duo Suna No Onna with violist Robin Streb and electroacoustic improvisation with her partner, Mark Cetilia, in their group Mem1.
+Laura Cetilia, cello, is currently pursuing graduate studies in music composition.
+Laura was co-director of the CMW Media Lab and a resident musician teaching cello, and curated the Ars Subtilior concert series which focused on subtlety in experimental music.
+She performs avant garde music in her duo Suna No Onna with violist Robin Streb and electroacoustic improvisation with her partner, Mark Cetilia, in their group Mem1.
 Mem1 has held artist residencies and performed throughout the U.S., Italy, Norway, Israel, England, and the Netherlands.
 Laura is also co-curator of the experimental music series Ctrl+Alt+Repeat (established in Los Angeles in 2004) and co-owner of the Estuary Ltd. record label, which features handmade limited edition releases.